 What makes Mexico City’s literary scene special?

 Mexico City is an amazing place.
 Some days it seems that there are fifteen things happening simultaneously, and I’m not exaggerating.
 Sometimes, if I want to go to a book launch, I’ll have to pass on three other events that are scheduled on the same day at the same hour in a different part of the city.
-The cultural scene is so rich and varied that making decisions becomes an imperative.
+The cultural scene is so rich and varied that making decisions becomes imperative.
 You just have to admit that you can’t do everything in Mexico City.
 I don’t know, but I have the feeling that there is not one, but three different literary scenes.
 And maybe the most interesting things aren’t even happening in the conventional spaces (book presentations, parties, conferences, workshops etc).
 Since the violence began to escalate, a huge number of Mexican writers educated in academic circles migrated —primarily to the US and Latin America— but they retain a strong sense of place and are involved in interesting (sometimes futile) conversations in social networks.
 So I’d say what makes Mexico City’s literary scene special is its ability to resettle and relocate in different places.

 You are a freelance writer.
 What does a typical day in your life look like?

 In answering your question I realized that, surprisingly for me, my typical day does not involve much writing at all.
 I teach creative writing workshops for women for a living, so my typical day begins with me preparing my classes, printing photocopies or reading something that I know will help one of my students.
-I also work as an editor at CECLI (Centro de Estudios de Cosas Lindas e Inútiles; in English Center for the Studies of Cute and Useless Things), which is an international platform devoted to the study of objects and material culture.
+I also work as an editor at CECLI (Centro de Estudios de Cosas Lindas e Inútiles; Center for the Studies of Cute and Useless Things), which is an international platform devoted to the study of objects and material culture.

 When I do write, I usually get very involved with the piece at hand and dedicate a lot of time to that text — sometimes up to eight hours of working straight — so, ideally, my week has at least one day where I don’t schedule any activities.
 On my “writing days” I like to wake up late and take my time before turning on the computer.
 I find it easier to get involved in creative activities if I “chain” them, so I try to read first thing in the morning, or work on my experiments with photographs or whatever gets my brain into a creative mood.